 If you and your partner cannot agree on custody, you must convince the courts that you deserve full custody of your child.
 Bring a thorough parenting plan that outlines your caregiving responsibilities, your case for full custody, and your vision for your child’s future.

 Keep your child’s interests in mind throughout the entire procedure.
-You’ll need to prepare arguments for why shared custody might be improper or harmful to your child’s well-being because the courts frequently prefer to award joint custody.
+You’ll need to prepare arguments for why Shared custody agreements might be improper or harmful to your child’s well-being because the courts frequently prefer to award joint custody.
 (Again, this typically occurs in situations involving abuse of the body, mind, or sexuality; mental instability; substance abuse; or other clear risks.)

 Remember that it’s best to be prepared when making these arguments, as seeming emotionally invested or unprepared may reduce your chances of succeeding.